RayanAlthonian/RayanAlthonian.github.io/_posts/2019-09-22-SecondProject.md

 #### Step 1: Web Scraping

 In this step, Selenium and BeautifulSoup were used to extract data from [goodreads](https://www.goodreads.com).
+Data of 5000 books from 5 main genres were chosen which are Art, Business, Fiction, Science and Self-help.
 Selenium was used only to login to the website since the lists of books were hidden for guests.
-BeautifulSoup was used to extract the following features from each of the 5000 books:
+BeautifulSoup was used to extract the following features from each book:
 {: style="text-align: justify"}

   * Number of reviews